 One of the most common congenital hand differences — the surgical separation of fused fingers to restore independent movement.

 Syndactyly is the fusion of two or more adjacent fingers, occurring in approximately 1 in 2,000 births.
 It may be simple (only skin fused) or complex (bones also fused).
-The middle-ring finger web space is most commonly affected.

 Dr. Letzelter sees patients in Fairfax VA, Friendship Heights DC, and Children's National Hospital.